Public archaeology program

 Is there a minimum number of days required for registration?
 What about a maximum?

-We recommend that you register for a minimum of two dates so that you get the full excavation experience (these dates do NOT have to be consecutive).
+We recommend that you register for a maximum of two dates so that you get the full excavation experience (these dates do NOT have to be consecutive).
 You'll receive a site tour and training in archaeological excavation techniques on your first day, which usually takes half a day.
 Participating on a second date allows you to experience all aspects of the excavation.
-There is no limit to the number of dates for which you can register.

 Is there a registration deadline?